Insiteo/ios-v3/readme/room_counting.md

 - 3. According to `launchOptions` you can either choose to initialize the SDK locally or remotely:

+> We **highly recommend** to **NOT start** the SDK when room counting in background is enable to avoid downloading/installing package automatically each time your application is awaken.

 ```objective-c
 - (void)viewDidLoad {
     [super viewDidLoad];